javascript-tutorial/en.javascript.info/1-js/04-object-basics/03-symbol/article.md

 ## System symbols

-There exist many "system" symbols that Javascript uses internally, and we can use them to fine-tune various aspects of our objects.
+There exist many "system" symbols that JavaScript uses internally, and we can use them to fine-tune various aspects of our objects.

 They are listed in the specification in the [Well-known symbols](https://tc39.github.io/ecma262/#sec-well-known-symbols) table: